-Eating 1300 calories a day should result in weight loss for the majority of people, but that doesn’t mean it will cause weight loss for everyone or that you should diet on 1300 calories per day.
+Eating 1300 calories a day SHOULD result in weight loss for the majority of people.

 1. Your Body Composition Is Changing Instead